CryptoGrampy/HotShop/README.md

 2 Minute Setup Video: https://www.youtube.com/watch?v=jdupXaYY3po

 **Currently in Alpha state- please use at your own risk.
 Additionally, HotShop will NOT recognize funds received from the SAME wallet (sending to yourself doesn't work!).
 Until I feel the software is stable, I will absolutely be making occasional breaking changes.
 This may or may not disrupt your saved shop URL and it may disrupt your payments.
 The goal is building a solid PoS experience.
 If you run into issues, please let me know/write issue tickets.
-I will make a normal release when there is app stability (likely in the next month or two) and remove this warning**

 HotShop is a simple to use Point of Sale webapp with a simple aesthetic and UI similar to CashApp, Kasisto (RIP) or POS.cash that can be accessed from just about any web browser (on mobile or desktop) with a slight amount of user customization (company name/image, etc).
 It even works on Tor and works with web-compatible Monero nodes (I think).

+You DO NOT need to run your own HotShop instance, HotShop is built in a way that a single instance of HotShop (hotshop.onrender.com for example) can support any number of users.
+There is no server saving your HotShop config- all the magic happens and is saved locally in your browser.

 <center>
 <figure>